kseniaafm/logs/README.md

 ## July 25th 2023
 Today I spent the first part of the day altering the presentation using the comments Alice and Jose have provided.
 I have also transcribed all of the information from the internal manual.
 We also practiced the presentation, which ended up being a success.
 In the second half of the day, I recieved some comments from Hilde and Jose on how to improve the wording.
 I started making the edits and will continue next time we are in the DMCL.

+## July 28th 2023
+Today I spent the first part of the day working on finishing up the sides of the portraits.
+Afterwards I was painting the rest of the walls with the rest of the team.
+In the second half of the day we had one on one meetings.
+I also did the illustrator mockups with Leela for them to be printed out.
+We did some cleaning up of the makerspace and then did some layouts of the portraits.